 Essential kit.
 Cross country ski gloves work well when it’s not too cold (be aware that they are sold for different seasons: winter and spring).
 Though if you suffer from cold hands you may prefer mitts.

 A really useful piece of clothing!
-Having something around your neck makes a big difference if you are cold and again taking it off is an easy way to cool down – they are easy to shove into a pocket.
+Having something around your neck makes a big difference if you are cold and again taking it off is an easy way to cool down.
+They are easy to shove into a pocket.
 They can be worn as an extra hat or to make a balaclava when it’s really cold.
 See the article on ‘Top Tips’, coming soon.

-Synthetic or down (some manufacturers also produce duvet jackets with a wool fill) with a Pertex-type shell so they are lightweight and pack down small.
+Synthetic or down (some manufacturers also produce duvet jackets with a wool fill) with a Pertex-type shell are lightweight and pack down small.
 More about choosing a duvet jacket in the ‘Top Tips on Clothing’ article, to be published soon.

 We recommend that everyone carries a rucsac so that you can change your layers and get to your stuff when you need it.

 Rucsacs don’t need to be heavy.
 Your guides will be carrying a group first aid kit and emergency items.